 At the end of that period “the word of the LORD came to Elijah . . .
-Go shew thyself unto Ahab; and I will send rain upon the earth” (1 Kings 18:1) following which the spectacular Mt.
-Carmel incident took place which proved beyond any doubt that Baal had no power over God.
-But, as we know, while Ahab was humbled, it infuriated “that woman Jezebel.”
+Go, shew thyself unto Ahab; and I will send rain upon the earth” (1 Kings 18:1), following which the spectacular Mt.
+Carmel incident took place proving beyond any doubt that Baal had no power over God.
+But, as we know, while Ahab was humbled, it infuriated “that woman Jezebel” (v.
+20).

-Seven years later, Ahab allowed Jezebel to treacherously arrange the murder of Naboth in order to lay claim to his vineyard.
-Elijah, in obedience to God’s direction, met him in the vineyard and told Ahab “Behold, I will bring evil upon thee, and will take away thy posterity, and will cut off from Ahab him that pisseth against the wall, and him that is shut up and left in Israel, And will make thine house like the house of Jeroboam . . . when Ahab heard those words, . . .he rent his clothes, and put sackcloth upon his flesh, and fasted, and lay in sackcloth, and went softly.”
-Amazingly, “the word of the LORD came to Elijah the Tishbite, saying, Seest thou how Ahab humbleth himself before me? because he humbleth himself before me, I will not bring the evil in his days: but in his son’s days will I bring the evil upon his house” (1 Kings 21:29).
+Later, Ahab allowed Jezebel to treacherously arrange the murder of Naboth in order to lay claim to his vineyard.
+Elijah, in obedience to God’s direction, met him in the vineyard and told Ahab “Behold, I will bring evil upon thee, and will take away thy posterity, and will cut off from Ahab him that pisseth against the wall, and him that is shut up and left in Israel, and will make thine house like the house of Jeroboam . . . when Ahab heard those words, . . . he rent his clothes, and put sackcloth upon his flesh, and fasted, and lay in sackcloth, and went softly.”
+Amazingly, “the word of the LORD came to Elijah the Tishbite, saying, Seest thou how Ahab humbleth himself before me? because he humbleth himself before me, I will not bring the evil in his days: but in his son’s days will I bring the evil upon his house” (1 Kings 21:21-29).

 Verse 23: And I will kill her children with death; and all the churches shall know that I am he which searcheth the reins and hearts: and I will give unto every one of you according to your works.

 Note that Jesus Himself takes responsibility for the “death” of “her [Jezebel’s] children.”
-Her “children” are Jesus’ former “servants” whom Gabriel identified as “them that forsake the holy covenant” in Daniel 11:30.
+Her “children” are Jesus’ former “servants” whom Gabriel identified as “them that forsake the holy covenant” (Daniel 11:30).
 And His warning is not just for the church of Thyatira, but for “all the [other] churches” as well.